Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-account.md

 ### Enter your information

 All input fields are required.
 Enter your information and check the policy.
-After entering the information and clicking the Sign up button, a verification code was sent to your email address.
+After entering the information and clicking the Sign up button, a verification code will be sent to your email address.

 <div>
     <img alt="enter-your-information" src={useBaseUrl('/img/quickstart/create-account/2.png')} />